Kathryn Morgan: Career

 In June 2006, at the age of seventeen, Morgan joined the New York City Ballet as an apprentice.
-Her first solo performance with the company was as Juliet in Peter Martins' Romeo + Juliet in 2007 while she was an apprentice.
+Her first solo performance with the company was as Juliet in Peter Martins' Romeo + Juliet in 2007.
 In February 2007, she became a member of the company's corps de ballet.
 She was promoted to the rank of soloist in October 2009.
 In 2010, Morgan faced serious health issues due to an underfunctioning thyroid and left New York City Ballet in 2012 to focus on her recovery.
 Her illness had caused her to gain weight excessively, suffer from fatigue, lose muscle strength, lose hair and suffer from depression.
 Morgan was later diagnosed with Hashimoto's thyroiditis.
 She moved back to her hometown of Mobile, Alabama, to receive treatment.
 Since 2014, Morgan has returned to the stage performing as a guest artist with ballet companies across the United States, Europe and Asia.
 She has been featured in Dance Magazine, Pointe, Dance Spirit Magazine and Teen Vogue.
 She also teaches dance classes, has created her own mobile app, has a podcast on iTunes presented through the Premier Dance Network, does public speaking and has a blog.
 Morgan's YouTube channel, which focuses on body positivity, healthy lifestyle habits, makeup tutorials and dance tips, has over 300,000 subscribers.